MasiarNovine/canalization/README.md

 # canalization

-This R package contains the source code used for the analysis part of my Master's thesis at the University of Potsdam.
-The analysis was concerned with the investigation of the association of BMI volatility and the risk for obesity, using a dataset of German children and adolescents from the years 2000 to 2022 provided by CrescNet, a research network associated with the University of Leipzig.
+This repository contains the source code of the R package used for the analysis part of my Master's thesis at the University of Potsdam.

+The analysis was concerned with the investigation of the relationship of BMI volatility and the risk for obesity.
+The analysis was based on a dataset of German children and adolescents from the years 2000 to 2022, which was provided by CrescNet (University of Leipzig).

 ## Building the package